So You Think You Know Behavior?

 • Dentist: snacking too often

-• IT support person buying a cheap printer
+• IT support person: buying a cheap printer

 • Cleaning influencer: wiping away antibacterial spray too often